St Joseph's College Blackpool

 ABOUT THE OLD BOYS

-The St Joseph's College Old Boys Association was formed in 1938 as a support group for the old boys of the College.
-Our current president is John V Ward, our secretary is Garry Maddox, and our chaplain is Fr J D G Collins.
-Every February, we have an annual reunion dinner and a Mass for deceased old boys at English Martyrs Church, Highcross, Poulton.
+The St Joseph's College Old Boys Association was formed in 1938 as a support group for the Old Boys of the College.
+Our current president is Malcolm Crane, our secretary is Garry Maddox, and our chaplain is Fr Walsh.
+Every year in March, we have an annual reunion dinner and a Mass for deceased old boys at English Martyrs Church, Highcross, Poulton.

 I only found out about the existence of the Old Boys Association four years ago, when I came across an old school chum who I hadn't seen for nearly 40 years.
 I attended the annual dinner last February and was gratified to be reunited with old friends whose faces had aged but whose personalities were as exuberant as when they were at Joe's!
 I met Max Armstrong, our genial secretary, who asked me to build a website to publicise the Association, so that any other old boys who come across this website can contact us.